How to Beautifully Organize Home Office Supplies: 20 Tips

 Another option is using a pretty storage basket to neatly hide a modem or router.
 I love the natural look of these seagrass lidded baskets.
 Place the boxes inside and run the cords and wires through the hole in the back, out of sight!
 Just be sure to measure before you buy to ensure everything will fit.

-Best Choice Products Set of 3 Large Multipurpose Hyacinth Storage Baskets, Handwoven Rectangular Organizer Totes for Bedroom, Living Room, Bathroom w/Insert Handles, Removable Lid - 21', 20', 18'
+Best Choice Products Set of 3 Large Multipurpose Hyacinth Storage Baskets, Handwoven Rectangular Organizer Totes for Bedroom, Living Room w/Insert Handles, Removable Lid - 21', 20', 18'

 Use a Cabinet